VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 > up to.
 > Clemens Vasters (CQRS Advisors Mail List)

+The following conversation between Greg Young and Udi Dahan highlights some of the important aspects of the CQRS pattern:

+> **Udi Dahan:** If you are going to be looking at applying CQRS, it
+> should be done within a specific bounded context, rather than at the
+> whole system level, unless you are in a special case, when your entire
+> system is just one single bounded context.
+>
+> **Greg Young:** I would absolutely agree to that statement.
+CQRS is
+> not a top-level architecture.
+CQRS is something that happens at a much
+> lower level, where your top level architecture is probably going to
+> look more like SOA and EDA.
+>
+> **Udi Dahan:** That's an important distinction.
+And that's something
+> that a lot of people who are looking to apply CQRS don't give enough
+> attention to: just how important on the one hand, and how difficult on
+> the other, it is to identify the correct bounded contexts or services,
+> or whatever you call that top-level decomposition and the event-based
+> synchronization between them.
+A lot of times, when discussing CQRS
+> with clients, when I tell them "You don't need CQRS for that," their
+> interpretation of that statement is that, in essence, they think that
+> I'm telling them that they need to go back to N-tier type of
+> architecture, when primarily I mean a 2-tier style of architecture is
+> sufficient.
+And even when I say 2-tier, I don't necessarily mean that
+> the second tier needs to be a relational database.
+To a large extent,
+> for a lot of systems, a NoSQL, document-style database would probably
+> be sufficient with a single data management type tier operated on the
+> client side.
+As an alternative to CQRS, it's important to lay out a
+> bunch of other design styles or approaches, rather than it's been
+> either you are doing N-tier object relational mapping or CQRS.
+>
+> **Question:** Do you consider CQRS to be an approach or a pattern?
+If
+> it's a pattern, what problem does it specifically solve?
+>
+> **Greg Young:** If we were to go by the definition that we have set up
+> for CQRS a number of years ago, it's going to be a very simple
+> low-level pattern.
+It's not even that interesting as a pattern; it's
+> more just pretty conceptual stuff, you just separate.
+What's more
+> interesting about it is what it enables.
+It's the enabling that the
+> pattern provides that's interesting.
+Everybody gets really caught up
+> in systems and they talk about how complicated CQRS is with service
+> bus and all the other stuff they are doing, and in actuality, none of
+> that is necessary.
+If you go with the simplest possible definition, it
+> would be a pattern.
+But it's more what happens once you apply that
+> pattern; the opportunities that you get.

 ## Read and write sides

 Figure 1 shows a typical application of the CQRS pattern to a portion of